 Not just accept, it, embrace it.

-Kelly took part in our Career Change Launch Pad in 2015.
-About three weeks in, she sent me an e-mail:
+About three weeks into taking part in our Career Change Launch Pad, Kelly sent me an e-mail:

 "I can't believe what's happening in my life at the moment!
 I've spent the last week considering dropping out of the course – it's been so hard for me to try the things you're asking us to do.
 But I thought that's probably why I haven't made any progress in my career change over the past couple of years, because I've been shying away from anything that feels too challenging.